open-edge-platform/edge-desktop-virtualization/docs/common/kubevirt-offline-install.md

 # Install Kubernetes
 K3s is a lightweight Kubernetes distribution suitable for Edge and IoT use cases.
 This step will setup a single node cluster where the host function as both the server/control plane and the worker node.
 This step is only required if you don't already have a Kubernetes cluster setup that you can use.

+K3S Version is v1.32.6+k3s1

 ```sh
 export K3S_VERSION="v1.32.6+k3s1"
 export KUBECONFIG_PATH="/etc/rancher/k3s/k3s.yaml"